Hailey-Ross/syn_sweeping/syn_construction/readme.md

 # Construction Job
-Simply an edited version of syn_construction for [Poison Meadows RP](https://discord.gg/JcPXMkqrh6)
+Simply an edit of the Construction Script Created by [Blue](https://github.com/kamelzarandah) with edits by [Hailey](https://github.com/Hailey-Ross) for Poison Meadows RP.
-All credit goes to [Blue](https://github.com/kamelzarandah) for creating the original Resource
+All Credit goes to [Blue](https://github.com/kamelzarandah).

+This script is provided as-is.
+Your performance may vary.

 ## Dependencies:
 - [VORP-CORE](https://github.com/VORPCORE/VORP-Core)